 The Eye & Brain Lab

 Sight-recovery individuals are a major focus of our lab.
-Such individuals were born blind, say due to dense congenital cataracts, but recovered sight after surgery.
+Such individuals were born blind, for example, due to dense congenital cataracts, but recovered sight after surgery.
 Investigating sight-recovery individuals allows us to investigate which visual functions recover after a period of blindness since birth, and to what degree.

 The eye and brain lab uses behavioral, electrophysiological, and neuroimaging methods.